-The story, punctuated by plenty of dark cloudbursts, sustains its suspense through complications that include a flashback within the flashback a train wreck in the frame story, and no less than three different embodiments of the heroine.
+The story, punctuated by plenty of dark cloudbursts, sustains its suspense through complications that include a flashback within the flashback, a train wreck in the frame story, and no less than three different embodiments of the heroine.
 The film deploys an eerily romantic atmosphere, enhanced by Salil Choudhury’s background score and Hrishikesh Mukherjee’s editing.

-The imagery evokes passion, linking the beautiful Madhumati with nature and tribal cultures, beyond the grasp of capitalist appropriation.
+The imagery evokes the passion, linking the beautiful Madhumati with nature and tribal cultures, beyond the grasp of capitalist appropriation.

 3) OMKARA (2006)

 - Cast: Ajay Devgan, Saif Ali Khan, Kareena Kapoor, Vivek Oberoi, Konkana Sen Sharma